 The Anatomy of a Turn

-On your turn you’ll play at least 1 card to the table, but potentially more based on what Q cards have been revealed.
+On your turn you’ll play at least 1 card to the table, but potentially more based on which Q cards have been revealed.
 Each Q card has specific instructions about how many cards can be played against it: Red Q cards allow only 1 card, Yellow Q cards allow players to lay down 2 cards, while the Green Q card has no limit.
 Cards you play must be in ascending order, and must start with the topmost card in each Q card pile.

 If you play one of the less common red numbered cards, you’ll get to select from The Blind.
 The cards you might draw from The Blind are as follows: